What you should exception report

 When to submit an exception report

-Any variation from the planned working hours or training opportunities in your work schedule should trigger an exception report.
+You can submit a report for any variation from the planned working hours or training opportunities in your work schedule.

 You should submit the exception report as soon as possible after the exception takes place, this should be done within a maximum of 14 days (or 7 days when making a claim for payment).

 When you are required to work additional hours, ideally you would seek authorisation for this beforehand from your manager, but this isn’t always possible.
 If that is the case, submit an exception report and the extra hours can be authorised retrospectively.
-As outlined above, the claim should be submitted within 7 days of the event, and your manager must deal with it within 7 days of submission.
+As outlined above, the claim should be submitted within 14 or 7 days of the event, and your report must receive a response within 7 days of submission.

-In circumstances where the additional hours you were required to work result in a breach of rest requirements (the required 11 hours’ continuous rest between rostered shifts is reduced to less than 8 hours) this should be highlighted in the exception report and marked as urgent, so that all practicable steps can be taken to ensure that time off in lieu can be authorised within the 24 hours after the shift.
+In circumstances where the additional hours you were required to work result in a breach of rest requirements this should be highlighted in the exception report and marked as urgent, so that all practicable steps can be taken to ensure that time off in lieu can be authorised within the 24 hours after the shift.